PaU1570/pauluv.com/nirepage/content/technology/server_build/server_build_en.md

   - hardware
 ---

 As the first blog post on this website, I thought it would be fitting for it to be about the infrastructure on which everything runs.
-From the hardware to the software and everything in between, this post is a comprehensive guide to the inner and outer workings of this server, henceforth to be referred to as GureServer (Basque for 'OurServer', _USSR anthem strengthens in the background_).
+This post is an overview of the hardware and software that runs the server, henceforth to be referred to as GureServer (Basque for 'OurServer', _USSR anthem strengthens in the background_).
 Let's get started, shall we?

 ## Hardware
-This server, far from being some fancy homelab with server-grade hardware, is actually quite basic and affordable.
-For its current duties, it is more than enough, and it will probably still be for a while unless somehow this blog becomes insanely popular.
+GureServer is actually quite basic and affordable.
+For its current duties, it is more than enough, and it will probably still be for a while unless somehow this blog becomes insanely popular (unlikely).
 The components are as follows (prices at the time of purchase, January 2022):

 - **Intel Core i5-12500** (220€): It is the same as the i5-12400, which was a great bang for the buck, but with slightly higher core clocks.
 For some reason they were both the same price, so obviously I bought the faster one.
 I went with intel because, at the time, AMD's latest gen didn't have a similar budget option.
 I am using the included stock cooler because it works just fine, although that might change once I come around to building a cloud gaming setup.
 - **Asus Prime B660M-K D4** (116€): This one is very simple to explain.
 It was one of the cheapest motherboards I found with the B660 chipset, which is the lowest tier that supports dual-channel memory.
 Other than that, the choice of motherboard doesn't really affect performance, and this one has all the expansion I need (for now).
 I also wasn't willing to spend the extra money to go with DDR5 (this was in the early days of DDR5, when it was quite expensive).